anilkunwar/thermoelectrics/README.md

 # Advanced Models
 # Web App (for Model A trained using PyTorch):

-Data visualization for Model 2 (M2) training using PyTorch:
+Data visualization for Model A (MA) training using PyTorch:

 [![machinelearningthermoelectricity](https://img.shields.io/badge/TEvisuals-streamlit-red)](https://thermoelectricdata-advancedvisualization1.streamlit.app/)